oneofthezombies/graphql-ice/README.md

-# GraphQL Edge
+# GraphQL Ice

-GraphQL Edge is a JavaScript/TypeScript GraphQL server framework designed for
+GraphQL Ice is a JavaScript/TypeScript GraphQL server framework designed for
 Edge Functions built on V8 Isolates.

 ## License